All Episodes

 They loved it.

-They think that Clinton is the greatest guy that's ever been, and so they it's really in large part for the mainstream Democrats about getting him back in there.
+And so it's really in large part for the mainstream Democrats about getting him back in there.

-You have to also throw in the fact that Mrs. Clinton, up until last night of debate with Tim Russert, she has had a free ride.
+You have to also throw in the fact that Mrs. Clinton, up until last night of the debate with Tim Russert, she has had a free ride.

 She's had puff piece after puff piece in the publications and television networks that mainstream Democrats watch.

-That's that leads me to my second question.
+That leads me to my second question.

 How the heck did Russert get those questions through?

-Well, obviously got his testicles out of the lockbox from the last time she was on Meet the Press.
+Well, obviously he got his testicles out of the lockbox from the last time she was on Meet the Press.

-Well, I was wondering, did they get like in a lot of those democratic debates, don't they get the questions in advance?
+Well, I was wondering, did they get, like in a lot of those Democratic debates, don't they get the questions in advance?

-No, no, that's only when they do the YouTube debates, and they have to you know you can go online and see which what the what the questions are what the questions that have been submitted.
+No, no, that's only when they do the YouTube debates and they have to, you can go online and see what the questions are.

-People, why do you hate Hillary so much?
+And even off the air, people, why do you hate Hillary so much?

 And of course, I never allow myself to be put on the defensive by these people.